$ DISCOVER CHEAP US FREE & CHEAP TRAVEL

 Free & Cheap Things to Do in Jackson

 Jackson sits in the south end of Jackson Hole valley — gateway to Grand Teton and Yellowstone, anchor of an outsized arts scene, and home to one of the West's most iconic town squares with its four elk-antler arches.
-The town earns its reputation as expensive, but the surrounding Bridger-Teton National Forest, the National Elk Refuge, and the in-town pathway system make it possible to spend a long weekend on under $20 a day if you skip the dude-ranch tab.
+The free National Elk Refuge, Cache Creek and Snow King hiking trails, the Jackson Hole Pathways System, and the Saturday Farmers Market on the Town Square keep budget travelers happy.
+Add Grand Teton's free trails (with park entry), Granite Hot Springs ($15), the Million Dollar Cowboy Bar, and the Stagecoach Bar's Sunday-night dance — and a long weekend is possible on $20 a day.

 Jackson Town Square (Elk Antler Arches)